 Compensation Mix.
 Our compensation committee generally increases target incentive award levels for an executive officer as such officer's responsibilities within our organization increase, thereby more heavily weighting the variable elements of compensation for our most senior executive officers who are more likely to have a strong and direct impact in achieving strategic and financial goals that are most likely to affect shareholder value.
-Our compensation committee believes that the best interests of our shareholders are served by tying pay to performance and subjecting a meaningful proportion of our NEOs' total compensation to the achievement of company and/or operating group performance that represents meaningful value to our company.
-As illustrated below, a significant portion of our NEOs total target direct compensation for fiscal 2014 was performance based and/or is aligned with the interests of our shareholders.
+Our compensation committee believes that the best interests of our shareholders are served by tying pay to performance and subjecting a meaningful proportion of our NEOs' total compensation to the achievement of company and/or operating group performance that benefits our company and shareholders.
+As illustrated below, a significant portion of our NEOs' total target direct compensation for fiscal 2015 was performance based.